Buda9/gulp-flexbox-perfect-starter/README.md

 # Starter kit for HTML/CSS/JS projects

-This starter kit includes Gulp to compile Sass into CSS, along with autoprefixer, source maps and Browser Sync.
+This starter kit includes Gulp to compile Sass into CSS, along with Flexbox, Minify and Inline HTML, Sourcemaps, ESLint, Image Compressor and BrowserSync.

 ## Setup